frame11/VAPy/README.md

 ###Tests
 VAPy methods are covered by tests.py, which uses Profiles for OAuth2 management.
 To run tests.py it is necessary to create a valid profile with the profile name "test".
 Alternatively, the user can alter the load_profile() call of VAPyTests.setUp() to load any profile desired.

-Tests run rather slow becuase of the overhead on decrypting OAuth2 credentials for each VAPy instance.
+Tests run rather slow because of the overhead on decrypting OAuth2 credentials for each VAPy instance.
 The values could get loaded into a holder in the setUpClass() call, and then passed to the VAPy isntance with setHeader() rather than using load_profile().
-This should greaty reduce testing time.
+This should greatly reduce testing time.

 ##Vapp - Voat Application Framework